argoproj/argo-cd/docs/proposals/001-proposal-merge-appset-argocd.md

 This is the proposal to merge codebase of application set into argocd.
 Application Set and Argocd are tightly coupled but yet maintained in different repository, adding to [issues](https://github.com/argoproj/applicationset/issues/528) wrt releases and support .Creating this proposal to finalize approach on merging the codebase

+## Open Questions [optional]

+Before starting need to close open PR's of application set and freeze for no more PR's?

+While merging need to preserve commit history?

 ## Summary